ACADEMIC SUPPORTS- Study Skills, Tutoring, & Resources

 Indian Education: Contact the Indian Ed office for information about tutors and other support services.

-Staffing: If a student is failing four or more classes please contact guidance and counseling to request a staffing that includes all teachers, parents, student and a counselor or administrator.
+Staffing: If a student is failing four or more classes please contact counseling to request a staffing that includes all teachers, parents, student and a counselor or administrator.
 This is an intervention meeting to determine how best to meet the educational needs of the student.

 Study Skills Groups: Learning to develop study skills and strategies to be successful in high school sometimes needs a smaller group environment with more one-to-one support.
-To participate in study skills or intervention small groups contact the guidance and counseling office.
+To participate in study skills or intervention small groups contact the counseling office.
 Unfortunately due to personnel assignments and/or cuts these groups are not available every year.

 Special Education: Contact your student’s IEP or 504 case manager if you believe a review of services is needed.
 If you believe your child is in need of special education or 504 services contact guidance and counseling or the special education director at the district office.